 INN: Adamas Intelligence and the TREM Center recently co-hosted the first annual European Rare Earth Roundtable.
 What were some of the key themes from the event?

 RC: The roundtable turned out to be a great success.
 It was an intimate event with attendees from five nations and five facets of the rare earth industry—advisory, academia, exploration, processing, and end-use.
 We had some great presentations covering the latest developments in global rare earth exploration, production, processing, and policy.
 We also had an excellent panel discussion focused on past, present, and future demand for rare earth elements.

 Some key takeaways from the roundtable were:

-- There are a handful of new rare earth processing technologies being developed with significant near-term potential to reduce costs associated with building and operating a rare earth separation plant compared to conventional solvent extraction.
+2. There are a handful of new rare earth processing technologies being developed with significant short-term potential to reduce costs associated with building and operating a rare earth separation plant comparing to conventional solvent extraction.

-- While end-users have been successful in reducing the amount of rare earth needed for some applications on a per-unit basis, such as the use of dysprosium in magnets for wind turbines, the per-unit demand for such technologies is poised to grow rapidly in the coming years and will fuel continued demand growth for the rare earths they use overall.
+3. While end-users have been successful in reducing the amount of rare earths needed for some applications on a per-unit basis, such as the use of dysprosium in magnets for wind turbines, the per-unit demand for such technologies is poised to grow rapidly in the coming years and will fuel continued demand growth for the rare earths they use overall.